disit/osm2km4c/osm2km4c-docker/Dockers/README.md

 `docker compose exec osm-road-splitter bash -c "cd /snap4osm; ./clone-db.sh && ./run.sh" `

+It makes a clone of the db and then it performs the split by modifying the cloned db.
 Then to generate the triples for this splitted db you should use apidb access:

 `docker compose exec osm2km4c /osm2km4c/scripts/osm2km4c.py -db <hostname>:5432,openstreetmap_splitted,openstreetmap,openstreetmap -o 42602 -l urn:osm:firenze-splitted --generate_old`